Father, veteran identified as victim in fatal ATV accident

 RENO COUNTY, Kan.
-(KSNW) - We continue to learn more information about a Hutchinson man who was found dead, and pinned under an ATV on a rural Reno County road.
+(KSNW) – KSN continues to learn more information about a Hutchinson man who was found dead and pinned under an ATV on a rural Reno County road.

-Police have identified the man, 53-year-old Brian Sollers.
+Police have identified the man as 53-year-old Brian Sollers.
 At the time, a part of the road was closed because of concerns of it being washed out.

 The family says Brian is survived by two daughters and six grandchildren.
 They say he also loved the outdoors.